 --Adolph Murie, 1940

-The natural areas at Homestead National Monument of America offer a window to the past, a place for exploration and reflection, and a valuable arena for scientific research.
-Located in southeast Nebraska amidst vast agricultural fields, the park preserves the landscape as it was encountered by early settlers.
+The natural areas at Homestead National Historical Park offer a window to the past, a place for exploration and reflection, and a valuable arena for scientific research.
 Escape into nature and hike, picnic, birdwatch, and more.
 The rare presence of tallgrass prairie, woodland, and creek ecosystems presents an opportunity to learn about a diverse range of habitats and species.